Durge5/ThemeBleedPy/README.md

     Replace {IP-ADDRESS} in the exploit.theme file
     python3 ThemeBleedServer.py - Run the SMB server
-    Use the .theme file on a vulnerable windows 11 machine
+    Use the .theme file on a vulnerable windows 11 machine As in Gabe's Exploit you need to create a new stage 3 file that is a dll that exports VerifyThemeVersion, the current file only opens Calc.
 ```

 # How it works: